arclab-hku/Event_based_VO-VIO-SLAM/README.md

 roslaunch stereo_davis_open.launch
 ~~~

-Please note users need to adjust the lens of the camera, such as the focal length, aperture.
+Tips: Users need to adjust the lens of the camera, such as the focal length, aperture.
 Filters are needed for avoiding the interfere from infrared light under the motion capture system.
 For the dvxplorer, the sensitive of event generation should be set, e.g. `bias_sensitivity`.
 Otherwise, the event sensor would output noise and is useless just like [M2DGR](https://github.com/SJTU-ViSYS/M2DGR).